RX (The Gifted): Casting

 The series stars Stephen Moyer as Reed Strucker, Amy Acker as Caitlin Strucker, Sean Teale as Marcos Diaz / Eclipse, Natalie Alyn Lind as Lauren Strucker, Percy Hynes White as Andy Strucker, Coby Bell as Jace Turner, Chung as Clarice Fong / Blink, Blair Redford as John Proudstar / Thunderbird, and Dumont as Lorna Dane / Polaris.

-Elena Satine was revealed in August 2017 to have been cast in the series as Dreamer, a mutant that can "add or subtract" others' memories, to appear in the second episode.
+Elena Satine was revealed in August 2017 to have been cast in the series as Dreamer, a mutant who can "add or subtract" others' memories, to appear in the second episode.
 The next month, Garret Dillahunt was cast as Roderick Campbell, a "key recurring role" for the show.
 The guest cast for the second episode was also revealed by Fox in September; in addition to Satine, it included Dillahunt, as well as Joe Nenners as Agent Ed Weeks, Sharon Gless as Ellen Strucker, Hayley Lovitt as Sage, Chris Butler as Dr. Watkins, and Dinarte de Freitas as Pedro.
 Nenners, Lovitt, and de Freitas return from the series' first episode, while Gless previously worked with Nix on his series Burn Notice.
 Folake Olowofoyeku also guest stars in the episode as Scar, and Anissa Matlock portrays the "porcelain mutant".

 Filming

 In May 2017, the Dallas Film Commission announced that the rest of The Gifted's episodes would not be filmed in that city, like the pilot, after a decision on tax rebates in the state was made too late for the series' schedule.
 Filming was moved to Atlanta, Georgia, beginning July 17.
 This caused the series' setting to be changed from Dallas to Atlanta (with the pilot episode retroactively changed to match this).
 Nix said the production was "very fortunate" to have Wiseman directing the episode, and noted that it was a "bigger" episode than the pilot, with more time allocated to it for filming than the usual eight or nine days per episode for the series.
 Acker described Wiseman as very "detail-oriented ... he just really wanted everything to be right.
-There’s never enough time, but he really made sure that everything worked and looked really cool."
+There's never enough time, but he really made sure that everything worked and looked really cool."

 For the stunt where a truck is cut in half by one of Blink's portals, the production literally cut a truck in half.
 To create the effect of dark hair dye being washed from Polaris's hair and revealing green hair, series' hair designer Charles Yusko created twelve different wigs and hair pieces, some of which could change color.
 The series opted for more "subdued shades of green" hair than the character is often portrayed with in the comics.
 The collar used to prevent Polaris from using her abilities resembles collars used to restrict powers on the island of Genosha in the comics.